 Never spend more than you have in your bank account

-If you want to avoid getting caught in the cycle of only being able to make minimum payments, this habit is foundational.
+If you want to avoid getting caught in the cycle of only being able to make minimum payments, this habit is imperative.
 Unless it’s an absolute emergency, you should never spend more money on your credit card than you already have saved up.
 Otherwise, you’re relying on future money, which is a dangerous game.
 You might think you’ll be able to pay off your card when you get your next paycheck, and then unexpectedly get laid off.

 This is why your bank account, not your credit limit, needs to determine your budget.
 If you have $10 in the bank and a $500 credit limit…ignore the $500 because it’s time to eat rice and beans and make that $10 stretch.
 It’s also a good incentive to build up your savings.